-Applicants of all backgrounds in Fairfield and Litchfield Counties are wanted for The Kennedy Center’s new Community Companion Home program, offered through the Connecticut Department of Developmental Services (DDS).
+Applicants of all backgrounds are wanted for The Kennedy Center’s new Community Companion Home program, offered through the Connecticut Department of Developmental Services (DDS).
 Community Companion Homes provide individuals with intellectual disabilities the opportunity to maintain independence, while thriving in a family environment.

 “This is a unique opportunity for families and individuals to open their lives to a person who is ready for greater independence and needs a supportive, safe home base,” said Sarah Fagan, Director of The Kennedy Center’s Residential Programs.
 “This is a program that enriches not only the life of the individual, but it enriches the lives of the host family as well.”

 Anyone interested in becoming a Community Companion Home licensee is required to complete an initial application process, including trainings, references, background checks and a home study interview.
 When the initial application process is complete, the licensing division of the DDS Central Office will conduct and schedule an initial inspection of the home.